Trolley Optimisation for Loading Printed Circuit Board Components: Related work

-PCB production/assembly planning is related with the configuration of different assembly lines and SMT machines in an assembly shop for scheduling a given demand of PCBs.
+PCB production/assembly planning is related with the configuration of different assembly lines and CAP machines in an assembly shop for scheduling a given demand of PCBs.
 This is, mainly, a three-level optimisation problem, involving machine-level, assembly line-level and shop-level tasks (refer to Figs.~2~and~3 in \cite{mumtaz2019multi} and \cite{ji2001planning}).
-Shop-level involves problems related to entire assembly shop, like PCB assignments to different assembly lines.
-Assembly line-level considers all machines in an assembly line, and involves problems, like job sequencing, where the sequence of PCB manufacturing is decided, and line balancing, where components are allocated to different machines of an assembly line.
-Machine-level involves problems related to a single machine, like placement sequence of components, assignment and sequence of nozzles, nozzle change schedule, and feeder slot assignment decides how to assign components to feeder slots.
+Shop-level involves problems related to the entire assembly shop, like PCB assignments to different assembly lines.
+Assembly line-level considers all machines in an assembly line and involves problems, like job sequencing, where the sequence of PCB manufacturing is decided, and line balancing, where components are allocated to different machines of an assembly line.
+Machine-level involves problems related to a single machine like placement sequence of components, assignment and sequence of nozzles, nozzle change schedule, and assignment of components to feeder slots.
 Machine-level problems are dependent on the type of machine used, like single-head or multi-head gantry machines, and need their own optimisation solutions thereby increasing the complexity.
-Please refer to \cite{ji2001planning} for a review on different PCB related optimisation problems.
+Please refer to \cite{ji2001planning} for a review of different PCB-related optimisation problems.

-All the sub-problems, relating to the three levels, are interdependent NP-hard optimisation problems which combined with the large-scale of the problem (because of involving large number of parts to be placed on the boards and large variety of PCBs) make them so complex problems that it is difficult to solve the integrated problem to find the optimal solution.
-In fact, despite being studied for several decades (\cite{drezner1984optimizing,ahmadi1988component}), even individual machine level problems are solved approximately using heuristic methods, e.g., \cite{li2018clustering} solved machine-level tasks using clustering based heuristic method, assuming line and shop-level problems are already solved.
-Due to the complexity, these sub-problems are either solved separately or some of them are solved together, and use a variety of approaches to solve them, e.g., simulation (\cite{stayer2011simulation}), heuristic (\cite{koskinen2020rolling}), meta-heuristic (\cite{qin2019two} and approximation methods (\cite{ellis2002optimization}).
+All the sub-problems, relating to the three levels, are interdependent NP-hard large-scale problems (because of a large number of parts to be placed on the boards and a large variety of PCBs) which makes it difficult to find the optimal solution for the integrated problem.
+In fact, despite being studied for several decades (\cite{drezner1984optimizing,ahmadi1988component}), even individual machine-level problems are solved approximately using heuristic methods.
+For example, \cite{li2018clustering} solved machine-level tasks using clustering based heuristic method, assuming line and shop-level problems are already solved.
+Due to the complexity, these sub-problems are either solved separately or some of them are solved together, and use a variety of approaches to solving them, e.g., simulation (\cite{stayer2011simulation}), heuristic (\cite{koskinen2020rolling}), meta-heuristic (\cite{qin2019two} and approximation methods (\cite{ellis2002optimization}).